paiva-it/nestjs-challenge/IMPLEMENTATION.md

 - Implemented POST `/orders` endpoint to create a new order.
 - Validates input and returns created order.

-# Rafactor Order / Record repo relationship and use @nestjs/transactional for all transactions
+# Refactor Order / Record repo relationship and use @nestjs/transactional for all transactions

 ## Research